vert-x3/vertx-service-factory/README.md

 When you ask to deploy a service, the service factory first looks for a descriptor file on the classpath.

-The descriptor file name is given by the service name, where the `:` has been replaced by `.` (because `:` is a reserved character on Windows) and has has `.json` appended to it.
+The descriptor file name is given by the service name, where the `:` has been replaced by `.` (because `:` is a reserved character on Windows) and has had `.json` appended to it.

 E.g. `com.mycompany.clever-db-service.1.0.json`